Flinder010/Firn/README.md

 # Firn
-Joint Inversion of Rayleigh and Love Wave Dispersion from Distributed Acoustic Sensing and Geophone Data: Vp and Vs Structure of the Firn Layer at the South Pole
+Joint Inversion of Rayleigh and Guided P-Wave Dispersion From Distributed Acoustic Sensing for Firn Characterization